 5. Are you available for weekend, holiday or after hours?

-Dr. Tillman sees appointments Monday through Friday from 9am to 6pm and on Saturday from 9am to 12pm.
+Dr. Tillman sees appointments Monday through Friday from 9am to 5pm.
 Appointments for holidays or after hours are considered on a case-by-case basis of availability if scheduled in advance during normal business hours.
-An additional $75 fee is added to house calls made outside of our normal hours of 9am to 6pm Monday through Friday and Saturday 9am to 12pm.
+An additional $75 fee is added to house calls made outside of our normal hours of 9am to 5pm Monday through Friday.

 6. Can you provide routine care for my other healthy pets?